Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 As part of the ongoing major UX updates across the system, I led a redesign of the vendor-client gateway in hopes to alleviate client frustrations and potentially boost sales and use of the module.

-At this time, the Vendor Client Gateway redesign has not been deployed yet so I do not yet know what the impact will be.
+At this time, the Vendor Client Gateway redesign has not been deployed yet so we don't know what the impact is/will be.

 ### Who is CobbleStone?